-Whether you are fixing a problem or evaluating the implementation of a new technology, changes to your technology environment can be more impactful if you have a clear understanding of your IT operations and processes.
-An assessment is the first step.
+Whether you are fixing a specific technical problem or evaluating the implementation of a new technology, changes to your technology environment can be more impactful if you have a clear understanding of your IT operations and processes.
+An assessment is the first step in gaining that clarity.

-Assessments and roadmaps are designed to help you define where you’re going and the best way to get there.
-An IT assessment provides a holistic view of your current IT capabilities, or a reference point for how your IT environment is performing.
-You might be thinking about making changes to your business processes; an assessment will give you the facts you need as a base for your business plan.
-A roadmap will give you the direction you need to make it happen and get you closer to your goals.
+Assessments and roadmaps are intended to assist you in defining your destination and the best route to get there.
+An IT assessment provides a comprehensive perspective of your current IT capabilities and serves as a benchmark for the performance of your IT infrastructure.
+You may be considering making changes to your business processes; an assessment can provide you with the data necessary to create a sound business plan.
+A roadmap will provide the direction necessary to make it happen and will move you closer to your objectives.

 For example, if your organization is going through a merger or acquisition, an IT assessment will look at how to integrate the different IT systems, plan what the new end state will look like, and evaluate the return on investment to outsourcing IT versus keeping it in-house.